qTip2/qTip2/docs/show.md

 true, false *(Default: false)*

 ### Overview
-Determines whether or not the tooltip is shown once the document is loaded e.g. when the (document.ready())(http://docs.jquery.com/Events/ready) event is triggered.
+Determines whether or not the tooltip is shown as soon as it is bound to the element i.e. when the .qtip() call is fired.
+This is useful for tooltips which are created inside event handlers, as without it they won't show up immediately.

 ### Examples
 Create a tooltip that's shown on document load.
 This could be handy for things like step-by-step tutorials.